Update: The latest rumors suggest we might see a Galaxy X prototype this year, but may not see the final phone until 2019.

-Foldable phones are coming, it’s only a matter of time, and it looks increasingly like Samsung could be the first company to commercially launch one – possibly as soon as this year.
+Foldable phones are coming – it’s only a matter of time – and it's looking increasingly like Samsung could be the first company to commercially launch one, possibly as soon as this year.

 We may even know what it’s called, with the mysterious Samsung Galaxy X being the subject of several bendable leaks, foldable patents and flexible rumors.